-Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions With Comments?
+Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions?

 — The Associated Press (@AP) January 13, 2017

-Despite Nicole Kidman’s response to Trump’s victory, obviously there are a slew of female celebrities who are set on making their opposition to the business tycoon-turned reality star- turned politician’s agenda and new role within the United States.
+Despite Nicole Kidman’s response to Trump’s victory, obviously, there is a slew of female celebrities who are set to voice their endless opposition to the president-elect’s agenda.
 The publication makes note of those who are slated to march together in protest.

 “Big names like Katy Perry, Amy Schumer, America Ferrera, Scarlett Johansson and Uzo Aduba will reportedly also take part in the Women’s March on Washington, slated to populate the nation’s capital one day after Trump is sworn in.”